-Shoulder separations are common injuries in contact and collision sports.
+A shoulder separation is a common injury in contact and collision sports.
 People often confuse shoulder separations with shoulder dislocations.
 In a shoulder dislocation, the ball pops out of the socket.
-In a shoulder separation, there is an injury to the joint between the tip of the shoulder blade and the collarbone.
+When you suffer a separated shoulder, or AC injury, there is an injury to the joint between the tip of the shoulder blade and the collarbone.

-Shoulder separations, or more specifically acromioclavicular (AC) joint injuries, occur when the athlete receives a blow to the shoulder.
+A shoulder separation, or more specifically an AC injury (acromioclavicular joint), occurs when the athlete receives a blow to the shoulder.
 There are many ways that this injury can occur, but they involve a force to the front or outside of the shoulder with the arm beside the body.
 Examples of this type of injury include a football player getting hit on the outside of the shoulder, a hockey player being driven into the boards and hitting his shoulder along the boards, or an athlete falling and landing on his shoulder with his arm by his side.

-These injuries are usually very painful when they occur.
+An AC injury is very painful when it occurs.
 The athlete will usually complain of pain right at the point of injury, which is usually toward the front and side of the shoulder.
 Having said that, the pain may be fairly diffuse all over the shoulder and upper arm.
 The athlete may also complain of pain with any motion to the shoulder, and he or she may have weakness with certain activities because of the pain.

 Examination by a sports medicine physician is important.
 It is usually a simple diagnosis to make by physical exam.
 Often it is easy to see the separation, with the distal clavicle (end of the collarbone) noticeably higher than the acromion (tip of the shoulder blade).
 The patient will usually have very specific point tenderness at the junction between the acromion and the distal clavicle.
 Having the athlete reach across the body, such as touching the opposite shoulder, will reproduce the pain.